SaschaHeyer/Sitecore-Hackathon-2017/README.md

 [![](https://raw.githubusercontent.com/SaschaHeyer/Sitecore-Hackathon-2017/master/documentation/experienceEditor4.png?token=AB5j8Nzz8xzUOT8ALrvgeNalC8pZJ_sRks5YxDJSwA%3D%3D)]()

-### 5. Add the componentes of which you need for your form you can choose between different form components
+### 5. Add the componentes which you need for your form you can choose between different form components
 * Checkbox
 * Date
 * Textarea
 * Text
-* Submit Button
+* Submit Button *(The Submit Button triggers the mail action)*

 > add this components by simply drag & drop the into the **FormContainer**